-The story she tells starts from her birth during the refugee crisis of Biafra.
-She grows to be a willful child who realises there is life outside the ghetto.
-The book follows her as she develops into a young woman whose singular, eccentric and colourful character drives her to embrace life furiously.
-In doing so she challenges the social norms of her society.
+Born in the refugee crises of Biafra, A Woman of Africa follows a wilful child who realises that there is life outside the ghetto.
+We follow her as she develops into young woman, whose eccentric and colourful character drives her to challenge social norms and embrace life to the fullest.